Le Tour Pair

-For the King of the Mountains, the red polka dots were introduced in 1975 because Chocolat Poulain, the sponsor at the time, had a chocolate bar with dotted packaging; in 1953 the grass green colour for the points classification jersey was selected as the sponsor was the lawnmower manufacturer La Belle Jadinière; and the iconic yellow colour for the winner’s jersey came about in 1919 because the founding sponsor of the Tour De France was L’Auto newspaper, itself printed on yellow paper.
+For the King of the Mountains, the red polka dots were introduced in 1975 because Chocolat Poulain, the sponsor at the time, had a chocolate bar with dotted packaging; in 1953 the grass green colour for the points classification jersey was selected as the sponsor was the lawnmower manufacturer La Belle Jadinière; and the iconic yellow colour for the winner’s jersey came about in 1919 because the founding sponsor of the French Tour was L’Auto newspaper, itself printed on yellow paper.

 Le Tour Pair Pop Art

 To mark 100 years of the yellow jersey, Art & Hue has created a new collection of stylish peloton pop art inspired by Mid-Century cycling, available in three sizes and 18 colours.